 Our focus here is on Generation Z, but 20-something Millennials can also reap huge rewards by starting a retirement account now.
-Without further ado, here’s the scoop on compound interest.
+Heck, ANYONE can grow free money.
+It’s never too late to start!

 If you’re not already using the super simple cash-back app called Ebates every time you shop at places like Amazon, Best Buy, Old Navy, Groupon, Ebay etc. — I literally can’t think of a company that doesn’t partner with Ebates now — you’re missing out on one of the easiest ways to earn money for your investment fund.

 *You also earn $25 for every friend that signs up… that’s $100 of EASY money with just FOUR friends/family members who sign up and make their first purchase.

 EVERYONE shops on Amazon, right??
 Just log into Amazon through your Ebates page [and tell your friends to do the same] and you’ll EARN FREE MONEY.